Help!! I’m struggling with any-asana

 The best way to find which of these points will work for you is to play around with the postures.
 Research them using books, magazines, or the internet.
 Many yogis are happy to share tips and tricks on social media – just ask!
 Or better yet, seek out an experienced yoga teacher and book a one-to-one where you can focus on a specific posture.
 You will gain a wealth of knowledge in a short time and leave with tools to incorporate into your practice to help you in the long run.

-In the end it is your yoga, and it has to work for you.
+In the end it is your yoga, and it must work for you.
 If a posture doesn’t feel right, then please back off.
 Yoga should be the perfect balance between pushing yourself and accepting your limitations as they change each day.
 Take each posture to your maximum stretch, then back off a little so that you can breathe.
 But above all, keep at it.
-A regular practice is the only way you will be able to achieve your yoga dreams, and come to realise that it IS the journey and not the posture destination.
+A regular practice is the only way you will be able to achieve your yoga dreams and come to realise that it IS the journey and not the posture destination.